matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 > "When a measure becomes a target, it ceases to be a good measure".

-This forces teams into performative work, looking busy to satisfy the metrics.
+This forces teams into performative work only to satisfy the metrics.
 It creates immense, unreasonable pressure to prioritise the visible and measurable over the important and sustainable.
 Teams stop doing the invisible, preventative work (like refactoring or documentation) because it doesn't "count", thus accumulating more systemic burden and technical debt.

 ## These Ideas Are Not For Sale

 Obviously, the core ideas in this series are not uniquely mine.
 They have been articulated before, clearly and generously, by practitioners and researchers who have been solving these problems for decades.
 What I have tried to do is consolidate them in context, highlighting modern practices and methods that have emerged as industry leading since the Poppendiecks' original work on Lean Software Development.

-What makes these ideas so powerful is that their source texts aren't trying to sell you anything.
+What makes these ideas so accessible is that their source texts aren't trying to sell you anything.
 They are not frameworks.
 They do not come with a mandatory certification path, a five-day training plan, proprietary toolchains, or a lucrative consultancy engagement.
 They are simply good ideas.
 Many aren't even new; we've had the playbook for more than two decades.

 They have been tested, refined, and over time, _empirically proven_ to be the foundations of high-performing, sustainable, and _humane_ technology organisations.
-They hold up because they were grounded in reality to begin with.
+They still hold up today, because they were grounded in reality to begin with.

 ### Recommended Reading